RituparnaAdha/cs6910/Assignment3/README.md

 The code for question 4 can be found [here](https://github.com/RituparnaAdha/cs6910/blob/main/Assignment3/Dl3_q4.ipynb).

-The instructions to run are instructed before every cell in the notebook
+The instructions to run are instructed before every cell in the notebook.
+For seeing .csv file , use google sheets.
 ## Question 5
 Solution Approach:

  - Define encoder and decoder
  - Get state of encoder and result of decoder
  - Define Custom layer which take Query and value to calculate attention